 Ticks are small creatures related to spiders and mites and feed on the blood of humans, dogs and other animals.
 They cannot jump or fly, so they cling onto vegetation and wait until host brushes past to attach to their skin.
 Whilst the risk is very low, they may transmit Lyme’s disease.

 During spring, summer and autumn, ticks are more numerous and more active.
 Park visitors are advised to guard against tick bites by avoiding tall vegetation (especially if you are wearing shorts) and by staying on well worn paths.
 Insect repellent can also be used.
 Check yourself after walking in the Park and remove ticks immediately.
 If concerned, you feel unwell or a rash appears; consult your GP immediately.
-For more information, please see The Royal Parks website, notice boards within the park, or visit the Bushy Park Office for a leaflet.
+For more information, please see The Royal Parks website or the notice boards within the park.

-Please adhere to our signs in the park:
+Please adhere to our colourful signs in the park reflecting the wording below and requiring your help.

 Skylark Protection Area